Python-GIS-book/site/source/back-matter/md/glossary.md

 Programming language
   A set of exact and unambiguous instructions that can be understood by the computer.

+Radiometric resolution
+  In satellite imagery, radiometric resolution refers to the ability of a sensor to measure and distinguish differences in the intensity of the electromagnetic radiation it detects.
+It is determined by the number of bits used to represent the data for each pixel, which defines the range of possible intensity values.
+For example, an 8-bit sensor can record 256 levels of intensity (0–255), while a 16-bit sensor can record 65,536 levels.

 Radius query
   A radius query is a type of spatial query that retrieves all points within a specified distance (radius) from a given query point.
 The query is performed typically on a {term}`KD-Tree` to efficiently find points that fall within a given distance from the query point.
 KD-Tree supports only Point objects, i.e. it cannot be used to search other geometric types, such as LineStrings or Polygons.